 4. Get a second opinion

-Remember to contact your isure insurance broker and provide them with a copy of your appraisal to help them get started on determining the right coverage for you.
-We’ll work with you to figure out how it will affect your home insurance policy!
+Appraising is an art, and valuing can vary from store to store.
+If you’re unhappy with your assessment, you can always have another one done.
+Please remember to contact your isure insurance broker and give them a copy of your appraisal to help them determine the right coverage for you.
+We’ll work with you to discover how it will affect your home insurance policy!

-5. Consider “Special Limits”
+5. Consider “Special Limits.”

 How to protect your belongings